kgeis/OpenMetadata/openmetadata-docs/content/connectors/ingestion/workflows/data-quality/index.md

 * MySQL as the backing store for all metadata
 * Airflow for metadata ingestion workflows

-To deploy OpenMetadata checkout the [deployment guide](/deployment)
+To deploy OpenMetadata, check out the [deployment guide](/deployment)

 ### Python (version 3.8.0 or later)